dbos-inc/dbos-docs/docs/api-reference/decorators.md

 }
 ```

+The `@PostApi` decorator can be combined with `@Transaction` or `@Workflow` to serve transactions and workflows via HTTP.
+It can also be used by itself in a [DBOS handler function](../tutorials/http-serving-tutorial.md#handlers).
-The first argument to a handler function must be an [`DBOSContext`](contexts.md#dboscontext), but may more specifically be a [`HandlerContext`](contexts.md#handlercontext), which contains more details about the incoming request, and provides the ability to invoke workflows and transactions.
+The first argument to a handler function must be a [`HandlerContext`](contexts.md#handlercontext), which contains more details about the incoming request, and provides the ability to invoke workflows and transactions.

-The `@PostApi` decorator can be combined with `@Transaction` or `@Workflow` to invoke transactions and workflows.

 #### `@ArgSource`
 Indicates where a function argument is to be sourced, when it could come from more than one place.